 Harper Lee: Biography

 We know that she was a lawyer's daughter, raised in a small Alabama town in the 1930s, just like her plucky narrator Scout Finch.
 We know that Lee was aware of the racial injustices and ugly prejudices that simmered in small towns like hers and that sometimes these prejudices erupted in trials similar to the one at the center of her book.
 We know that in 1960 she published a novel that became an instant classic, inspiring millions with its unique blend of humor and sharp social observations.
 And then, at the peak of her fame, Harper Lee decided to turn down the limelight offered to her.
-She is, as the writer Garrison Keillor has put it, "a woman who knew when to get off the train."2Lee has put her legacy even more simply: "I said what I have to say."3
+She was, as the writer Garrison Keillor has put it, "a woman who knew when to get off the train."2Lee put her legacy even more simply: "I said what I have to say."3

-The little she has shared about her background helps us understand the time and place in which Mockingbird is set.
+The little she shared about her background helps us understand the time and place in which Mockingbird is set.
 But that's all we're going to get.
 And, really, it's all that we deserve.
 "She is apparently in good humor and enjoying her food and not planning to go on Oprah or Charlie Rose," Keillor wrote.
 "And so there, dear reader, you will just have to leave her."4